gulewei/router/README.md

-## another router with hoa function for hyperapp
+## another router for hyperapp

-## provider a samilar api with react-router
+## provider a react-router api and a hoa function with router

 ```js